imageworks/OpenColorIO-Configs/aces_1.1/README.md

 - The choice of a single Display and many Views may not align well with the implementation of OCIO in an application.
 	- If you would like to generate a config that contains multiple Displays, with a small number of Views for each, review the config generation script's '--createMultipleDisplays' option.
 - If a Look is added to the config, a new set of Views will be added, one for each of the Views listed above except Raw and Log, that includes the Look.
 The Views with Looks will be interleaved in the View list with the original Views.
-	- To add a custom Look to the config, review the config generation script's '--addACESLookLUT', '--addACESLookCDL', '--addCustomLookLUT' and '--addCustomLookCDL' optoins.
+	- To add a custom Look to the config, review the config generation script's '--addACESLookLUT', '--addACESLookCDL', '--addCustomLookLUT' and '--addCustomLookCDL' options.

 LUTs